Lacrymology/states/bind/doc/pillar.rst

 bind:zones:{{ zone_name }}:minimum
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Minimum TTL field that should be exported with any RR from this zone.
+Minimum TTL field that should be exported with any :ref:`glossary-RR`
+ from this zone.

 Default: ``2560`` seconds.